joppe/race-game/doc/structure.md

         - draw/tick/update

-There is a canvas where a ViewOnCanvas can render itself on.
+A CanvasView and CanvasDrawable

 The Game class will redraw all canvases with request animation frame.
-Each canvas knows all views it needs to draw.
-A ViewOnCanvas has a render method that takes as argument the context of the canvas.
+Each CanvasView knows all CanvasDrawables it needs to draw.
+A CanvasDrawable has a draw method that takes as argument the context of the canvas.

-There are multiple players, each player has an own car.
+There are multiple players, each player has it's own car.
 There is for each client one player that can control his own car.

 How to test the acceleration?